YasyaSer0/operating-systems-lab-1/lab1.md

 The Linux boot mode can be switched between text mode (runlevel 3) and graphical mode (runlevel 5) by configuring system startup parameters.

 The **CLI** mode involves controlling the system using terminal commands, while the **GUI** mode uses a graphical interface with windows and menus.
 CLI is more flexible and precise, whereas GUI is more convenient for everyday use.

+---

+## Conclusion

+During this laboratory work, I studied the basic concepts of virtualization and virtual machines.
+I learned what a hypervisor is and understood the difference between Type 1 and Type 2 hypervisors, as well as their areas of application.
+Special attention was paid to the VirtualBox hypervisor, its main components, and capabilities.

+I also became familiar with the Linux operating system, its structure and features, including the role of the kernel and the use of different graphical interfaces.
+In addition, I learned about the main stages of installing Linux both in text mode and in a virtual machine environment.

+As a result of this laboratory work, I gained basic theoretical knowledge about modern operating systems and virtualization technologies, which will be useful for further study of operating systems and system administration.